usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 SailPoint
 ~~~~~~~~~

 SailPoint offers identity security technologies that automate the identity lifecycle; manage the integrity of identity attributes; enforce least privilege through dynamic access controls, role-based policies, and separation of duties (SoD); and continuously assess, govern, and respond to access risks using AI and ML.
 SailPoint Identity Security is the cornerstone of an effective zero trust strategy.
-Discover more at https://www.sailpoint.com/.
+Discover more at the `Sailpoint website <https://www.sailpoint.com/>`__.

 IdentityIQ Platform
 ^^^^^^^^^^^^^^^^^^^